alessandrobologna/kops-kubectl/README.md

 # kops-kubetcl
-A docker image to use kops, kubetcl and more stuff
+A docker image to use kops, kubectl and more stuff